stefanprodan/istio-gke/docs/apps/02-canary-steerer.md

 * check canary HTTP success rate
     * halt rollout if percentage is under the specified threshold
 * increase canary traffic wight by 10% till it reaches 100%
-    * halt rollout while canary success rate is under the threshold
+    * halt rollout while canary request success rate is under the threshold
+    * halt rollout while canary request duration P99 is over the threshold
     * halt rollout if the primary or canary deployment becomes unhealthy
     * halt rollout while canary deployment is being scaled up/down by HPA
 * promote canary to primary